 The structure of the existing system for managing competency of gas fitters provides some advantages in ensuring a competent workforce for the hydrogen economy.
 Having said that, there are a number of challenges in the existing system that may be exacerbated by the introduction of a major change.
-These include challenges with initial training, licensing and ongoing learning through practice in Victoria, as summarised in Table 15.
+These include challenges with initial training, licensing and ongoing learning through practice, as summarised in Table 30.

 Leaning stage Advantages Challenges for hydrogen transition Initial training National training packages.
 Work commenced on updating training package.
 Partial understanding of skills needs for hydrogen and associated changes in practices with no existing industry practice/experience to inform skills needs.
 Time associated with updating and delivering updates to the Construction, Plumbing and Services Training Package in the past.
 The addition of hydrogen to the training package is classified as a 'complex project'.
-Individual RTOs responsible for up-skilling trainers who in turn are also responsible for designing curriculum that reflects the identified competences in the training package.
+Individual RTOs responsible for up- skilling trainers who in turn are also responsible for designing curriculum that reflects the identified competences in the training package.
+This may result in variation of delivery of hydrogen competencies across RTOs.

+Table 30 Advantages and challenges within the current training and professional practiceframework for updating training requirements and upskilling practitioners

 Readiness of RTOs to deliver hydrogen training including upskilled trainers and facilities.
 Providing on the job experience for apprentices in hydrogen when the market is yet to be established.

-Table 15 Advantages and challenges within the current training and professional practice framework for updating training requirements and upskilling practitioners

 Ensuring those supervising apprentices working with hydrogen have the requisite competency to do so.
-Registration and Licensing Registration and licensing requirements align with national units of competency and can be updated to include any future hydrogen competencies as needed.
-Variation in registration and licensing requirements between states and territories.
-Depending on the structure of the hydrogen- based units of competency, these may not be required for licensing/registration.
+Registration and Licensing Mature systems mean that registration and licensing requirements align with national units of competency and are amended from time to time.
+Requirements can be updated to include any future hydrogen competencies as needed.
+Variation in registration and licensing requirements between states and territories, depending on the structure of the hydrogen-based units of competency, may not be required for licensing/registration result in a lack of ability to regulate practice and ensure competence.
 Ongoing practice Australian Standards used in each state.
-Building Act 1993 amendments to allow CPD requirements in plumbing regulations.
-Ability for regulators to make new hydrogen competencies a requirement for licensing/registration for those undertaking such work.
-Ongoing training is voluntary which has implications for updating gasfitters on hydrogen transitions and associated requirements.
+Ability for regulators to make new hydrogen competencies a requirement for licensing/registration for those undertaking such work or require all gasfitters to undertake hydrogen training as part of licensing renewal Ongoing training is voluntary which has implications for updating gasfitters on hydrogen transitions and associated requirements.
 Limited research on plumbing practice and professional learning to ground best practice training delivery for hydrogen, as required.